jonjack/playground/docs/actions.md

 Here is an overview of how an `Action` gets called:-

-1. The main entrypoint for any Play application is [HttpRequestHandler](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87).
+1. The main entrypoint for any Play application is [`HttpRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87).
-The [DefaultHttpRequestHandler](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87) calls the Router to try and match a handler for the request ie. the Action method is the handler
+The [`DefaultHttpRequestHandler`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L87) calls the (injected) [`Router`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/routing/Router.scala#L15) to try and match a handler (an Action method) to deal with the Request.
+The documentation for [`routeRequest`](https://github.com/playframework/playframework/blob/master/framework/src/play/src/main/scala/play/api/http/HttpRequestHandler.scala#L177-L190) explains how this method can be overridden if you need to implement some custom routing strategy.

+2.

 #### The Details